 There are two cabins located on the north end of Tuch Lake that are open to the public.
 These cabins are part of the Eneas Lake circuit and frequented by hunters on a regular basis.
 The cabins are accessible by four by four vehicle only.
 It is a very rough road.

 This park has a four level undeveloped campgrounds which offer vehicle accessible campsites on a first come, first served basis.
 Campsite reservations are not accepted.

 There are no services provided and campers should be self-sufficient.
 There is limited vehicle use as only four by four vehicles can access, as road has been deactivated.
 The park and camping areas are open all year if accessible.

-Wilderness camping is allowed; no facilities are provided.
+Wilderness camping is allowed and no facilities are provided.

 Mountain biking is permitted.
 Cycling is very difficult due to the road access; trails are not very bike friendly.
 Bicycle helmets are mandatory in British Columbia.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Eneas Lakes Provincial Park.
+Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Eneas Lakes Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.